 Her documentary film, DON'T STOP ME NOW

 , features four undocumented immigrant youth who dream of going to college in the United States.
-Widely embraced by students, educators, and immigration activists, the film is being screened at film festivals, schools, galleries, and community organizations throughout the country.
+Embraced by students, educators, and immigration activists, the film has been screened at film festivals, schools, galleries, and community organizations throughout the country.

 Katharine was the lead artist for THIS PLACE CALLED POETRY